 Our 6-hour trek ended with a hot bath in Malabuyoc’s Hot Spring.
-Unfortunately, the one we, or at least me and my friends, have been excited about was closed that day.
+Unfortunately the one we, or at least me and my friends, have been excited about was closed.
 It was the cold waters of Malabuyoc Waterfalls.
 Nevertheless, we just soaked our sore bodies on the therapeutic sulfuric waters of the hot spring.

 Exhausted, we slept on the bus and arrived home safely.

 It was a great experience indeed.
-Meeting and knowing new faces and breaking free from fear, thus the “Freedom Climb”.
+Meeting and knowing new faces.
+Breaking free from fear, thus the “Freedom Climb”.